Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.md

 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
 * User account requires access to INFORMATION_SCHEMA (user with no privileges is sufficient) and SELECT privileges on all schemas and tables to provide accurate results
 * [For most INFORMATION_SCHEMA tables, each MySQL user has the right to access them, but can see only the rows in the tables that correspond to objects for which the user has the proper access privileges.](https://dev.mysql.com/doc/refman/5.7/en/information-schema-introduction.html#information-schema-privileges) [So you can't grant permission to INFORMATION_SCHEMA directly, you have to grant SELECT permission to the tables on your own schemas, and as you do, those tables will start showing up in INFORMATION_SCHEMA queries.](https://stackoverflow.com/questions/60499772/cannot-grant-mysql-user-access-to-information-schema-database)
+* `--match` and `--ignore` take Python regular expressions and are matched against the fully qualified table identifier `schema.table`, so the same parameter scopes the check to a schema (`^shop\.`) or to a single table (`^shop\.orders$`).
+Both filter before anything is counted or aggregated, so a filtered check reports only what it was asked to look at
+* `--ignore-schemas` and `--ignore-tables` still work but are deprecated and no longer shown in `--help`.
+They match the bare schema resp. table name; move them to `--ignore`
+* A schema without any table cannot match `--match`, so it drops out of the report while `--match` is given

 **Data Collection:**

 * Queries `information_schema.schemata` for all non-system schemas.
 The system schemas `information_schema`, `mysql`, `percona`, `performance_schema`, and `sys` are skipped.
-* For each schema, queries `information_schema.tables` for row counts, data/index sizes, storage engine counts, and collation counts
+* Queries `information_schema.tables` for the row counts, data/index sizes, storage engines and collations of every table in those schemas
+* Queries `information_schema.COLUMNS` for the distinct character sets and collations per table
-* Queries `information_schema.tables` once more for the largest `--top` base tables across all scanned schemas, ranked by `DATA_LENGTH + INDEX_LENGTH` (descending). `--ignore-schemas` and `--ignore-tables` apply to this list as well.
-Views are excluded.
+* The largest `--top` base tables are ranked by `DATA_LENGTH + INDEX_LENGTH` (descending) across all scanned schemas.
+Views are excluded from that list
-* Queries `information_schema.COLUMNS` for distinct character sets and collations per schema
 * Empty schemas (no tables) are surfaced as an info note in the output but do not change the state - they are common in fresh installs and lazy-init applications.
 * Logic is taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_databases() and has been verified in sync with MySQLTuner.
 Intentional deviation: the index-vs-data-size check additionally requires one of the two sizes to exceed 10 MiB, otherwise tiny schemas (where indices proportionally dwarf data) generate constant noise.